Strategies for Change:

 REFUNDS

 Refunds for the original purchase date will be made in full when requested two weeks prior to the training.
 Refunds take up to 10 business days to process.
-We cannot issue refunds for registrations that have previously been exchanged to a new date.

 Frequently Asked Questions